Livshitz/worker-scaffold/README.md

   - Leave your file untouched.
   - Save the scaffold version as `filename.scaffold` (e.g., `package.json.scaffold`).
   - Print a list of files that require manual merging.
+- **Provider selection is respected in merge mode:**
+  - After merging, only the relevant adapters and config files for your chosen provider (`cloudflare`, `vercel`, or `both`) are kept.
+Irrelevant files are removed automatically.

 **You should manually review and merge the `.scaffold` files as needed.**